mabel-dev/opteryx.dev/docs/get-started/configuration-guide.md

 Save information about the query planning and execution of the previous query to disk - if not set, no information is writte.

 `QUERY_LOG_LOCATION` :octicons-beaker-24:
-Rolling log of recent queries - if not set, not log is written.
+Rolling log of recent queries - if not set, no log is written.

 `QUERY_LOG_SIZE` :octicons-beaker-24:
-Size of the rolling query log - if not set, 10 entries are maintained.
+Size of the rolling query log - if not set and a log location is set, 10 entries are maintained.

 ## Environment Variables